dkundel/coderdojo-node-tutorial/node-session-1.md

 https://code.visualstudio.com/

-And go click on *Download Code*.
+And clicking on the *Download Code* button.
 Once you downloaded the file, execute it and install the editor.
 If it asks you whether you want to add an entry to the context menu say yes.
 Once done you should be able to see on your Desktop this logo:

 ![VS Code logo](images/vscode.png)